AdguardTeam/companiesdb/README.md

 **VPN Services**:

 - [source/vpn_services.json](https://raw.githubusercontent.com/AdguardTeam/companiesdb/main/dist/vpn_services.json) - contains a list of "Services" that can be added to exclusions in AdGuard VPN apps.
 This file is composed manually and not built from other sources.
+New services should be added in alphabetical order.
-- [dist/vpn_services.json](https://raw.githubusercontent.com/AdguardTeam/companiesdb/main/dist/vpn_services.json) - just a copy of [source/vpn_services.json](https://raw.githubusercontent.com/AdguardTeam/companiesdb/main/dist/vpn_services.json).
+- [dist/vpn_services.json](https://raw.githubusercontent.com/AdguardTeam/companiesdb/main/dist/vpn_services.json) - just a copy of [source/vpn_services.json](https://raw.githubusercontent.com/AdguardTeam/companiesdb/main/dist/vpn_services.json) with automatically added update time if the service has been added or modified.

 ## How to add new or rewrite whotracks.me data